catscarlet/cpustat/README.md

 So I decide to writing a tool to make myself satisfied.

 Now it is just an idea and I'm just workinig on it .

+Note : This project use 'cat /proc/stat' to collect information ,using regex , so only work with Linux 2.6.24 and newer version because of 9 columns.See in:[http://www.linuxhowtos.org/System/procstat.htm](http://www.linuxhowtos.org/System/procstat.htm)